-Lasers have been used in the medical field for many years.
-They have simplified complicated surgeries, reduced pain and promoted better; faster healing.
-Today we are seeing the same benefits in the dental field when lasers are used.
+Medical professionals have used lasers in the medical field for many years.
+Lasers help simplify complicated surgeries, reduced pain and promoted better; faster healing.
+Today, dentists use lasers in dental procedures to offer the same amazing benefits, only in your mouth.

-- The laser is also used to remove diseased tissue allowing new healthy tissue to grow – previously this was done with metal instruments.
+The laser is also used to remove diseased tissue allowing new healthy tissue to grow.
 The laser facilitates better, faster healing with less postoperative discomfort

-- No, the laser setting is very low so in most cases the patient doesn’t feel anything, for patients with extremely sensitive gum tissue a topical or local anesthetic may be recommended to eliminate any sensation
+No, laser teeth cleanings do not hurt.
+The laser setting is very low so in most cases, the patient doesn’t feel anything, for patients with extremely sensitive gum tissue, we may recommend a topical or local anesthetic to eliminate any sensation

-If you would like additional information on laser dental cleanings or to schedule an appointment contact Rochester Advanced Dentistry 248.656.2020
+If you would like additional information on laser dental cleanings, other general dentistry treatments, or to schedule an appointment contact Rochester Advanced Dentistry at (248) 656-2020.